SummaryRead the full fact sheet

 A normal tooth with a healthy pulp is yellowish-white in colour.
 A pulp-free tooth may eventually turn grey.
 The dentist can advise you on appropriate aesthetic (cosmetic dentistry) procedures.

-If specialist care is needed, your dentist will discuss this with you.
 If you would like a specialist opinion, ask your dentist for a referral to an endodontist.